johndunne2019/pands-project/README.md

 3. Click the clone/download button.
 4. Save the repository to a local folder location on your machine.
 5. You will need to navigate to this folder location on the command line in order to run the program.
+6. Details on how to run each individual script in this repository is included later in this Readme file.

 ## Sir Ronald Aylmer Fisher (February 17, 1890 - July 29, 1962)